ZaDarkSide/ArrangeByImage/README.md

 Further I went ahead and added command line switches so you can run this in command line.

-The basic command line would be
+The basic command line usage would be:

 ```
 arrangebyimage -bmp smilly.bmp -silent